Parliament Hill

 The Ottawa locks of the Rideau Canal, with Barrack Hill—present-day Parliament Hill—right of centre; 1832

 Contracts to build the Centre Block and departmental buildings were separately awarded.
-The first was awarded to the team of Thomas Fuller and Chilion Jones with their Victorian High Gothic scheme of a formal, symmetrical front facing a quadrangle and a more rustic, picturesque back facing the escarpment overlooking the Ottawa River.
-The team of Thomas Stent and Augustus Laver won the prize for the second category, which included the East and West Blocks.[5]
-These proposals were selected for their sophisticated use of Gothic architecture, which was thought to remind people of parliamentary democracy's history, would contradict the republican neoclassicism of the United States' capital, and would be suited to the rugged surroundings while being stately.[5] $300,000 was allocated for the main building and $120,000 for each of the departmental buildings.[6]
+The first was awarded to the team of Thomas Fuller and Chilion Jones, with their Victorian High Gothic scheme of a formal, symmetrical front facing a quadrangle and a more rustic, picturesque back facing the escarpment and bluffs overlooking the Ottawa River.
+The team of Thomas Stent and Augustus Laver won the prize for the second category, which included the subsequent East and West Blocks structures.[5]
+These proposals were selected for their sophisticated use of Gothic architecture, which was thought to remind people of parliamentary democracy's old European history, and would contradict the republican neoclassical style of architecture used in Washington, D.C.
+It was also thought that it would be better suited to the rugged surroundings of still wilderness in northern North America, while being stately.[5] $300,000 was allocated for the main building and $120,000 more for each of the several departmental buildings.[6]

 Construction and early use